 Step 1: For Future Events

 Step 2: For Long-Term Cash Accumulation

-In our previous article, Step 2: Connect Stories to Statistics for Long-Term Cash Accumulation, we illustrated that it can really pay to call odds on multiple cases for a company’s future long-term cash flows.
+In our previous article, Step 2: Quantify Our Stories in Scenarios for Long-Term Cash Accumulation, we illustrated that it can really pay to call odds on multiple cases for a company’s future long-term cash flows.
 But as we noted at the end, most of us need to do more because our limited investment horizons require that we sell our investment in any company long before all its cash flows come to us.
 So going from cases for a company’s future cash flows to cases for our own investment returns requires making cases for someone else’s purchase price in the future.